PowerBiDevCamp/TOM_CreateFabricDataset/CodeWalkthrough.md

 # Creating DirectLake Datasets using Tabular Object Model (TOM)

-> This documents provides a code walkthrough for the C# console application oorject named **TOM_CreateFabricDataset** to build your understanding of how to use the Tabular Object Model (TOM) to automate the creation of a DirectLake-mode dataset for Power BI.
+> This documents provides a code walkthrough with the C# console application oorject named **TOM_CreateFabricDataset** to build your understanding of how to use the Tabular Object Model (TOM) to automate the creation of a DirectLake-mode dataset for Power BI.

 The Visual Studio project named **TOM_CreateFabricDataset** references the **Microsoft.AnalysisServices.NetCore.retail.amd64** assembly which provides public classes for the Tabular Object Model in the **Microsoft.AnalysisServices.Tabular** namespaces.